openopus-org/openopus_api/README.md

 ## How to build

 1. Fork and clone this git repository to your webserver (for example, in the `/var/www/` folder)
-2. The Concertmaster API uses a shared [Open Opus utilities library](https://github.com/openopus-org/openopus_utils).
+2. The Open Opus API uses a shared [Open Opus utilities library](https://github.com/openopus-org/openopus_utils).
 Clone it in the same directory
 3. Create a MySQL database (for example, `openopus`) and load its strucuture

 ```bash